 Now that you know who you’re writing for and what you’re writing about, stick a Post-it note to the top of your computer screen and write:

-Sounds ridiculous, but you’d be surprised how easy it is to go off-topic and lose sight of what you’re actually trying to write.
+You’d be surprised how easy it is to go off-topic and lose sight of what you’re trying to write.

 So, for example, if you’re writing an ‘advice’ piece for freelance photographers on how to protect their images online, write the following on a note: